Perinatal Mental Health

 Perinatal Mood and Anxiety Disorders Overview:

-• Are you having problems with eating or sleeping?
+- Are you having problems with eating or

 Any of these symptoms, and many more, could indicate that you have a form of perinatal mood or anxiety disorder, such as postpartum depression.
 While many women experience some mild mood changes during or after the birth of a child, 15 to 20% of women experience more significant symptoms of depression or anxiety.
 Please know that with informed care you can prevent a worsening of these symptoms and can fully recover.
 There is no reason to continue to suffer.

-We provide individual, couples, and group counseling to address perinatal mental health concerns.
+We provide individual and couples counseling to address perinatal mental health concerns.

 Postpartum Support International www.postpartum.net